platers/obsidian-linter/docs/docs/contributing/adding-a-rule.md

 Once a rule has been created, see about adding tests for edge cases as described in [Adding Test](testing.md#adding-tests).

-## 5. Open a PR
+## 5. Open a Pull Request

-TODO: add open a PR link

 Once the tests are in place, the new rule should be ready for review.
-So go on ahead and [Open a PR]().
+So go on ahead and [open a pull request](open-a-pr.md).